dhirendrapratapsingh/ArcadeGameCanvasES6/README.md

 * There are several enemy bugs and 1 player a on the panel
 * The objective of the game is to make the player reach to the water tiles, moving through the gray road tiles without colliding with bugs.
-* Any collision with the bugs and the player results in the game being reset and the player losing a life.
+* Any collision with the bugs and the player results in the game being reset and the player losing a life
-* Your objective is to open all the cards using your memory in as less time and as less numer of steps as possible.
 * Use the arrow keys to move the player .Once the player reaches there, he wins the game.
   Keys             direction